TomazzoBr/driverfinder-redux/README.md

 run `npm i` from the server folder

-run `npm start` from bothe the df-client and server folders
+run `npm start` from both the df-client and server folders